• decreaseincrease

 You Can Quit

-1st step: Decide to quit
+Step 1: Decide to quit

-2nd step: Make an appointment with a doctor or contact a smoking cessation hotline
+Step 2: Make an appointment with a doctor or contact a smoking cessation hotline

-3rd step: Set a “Quit Day”
+Step 3: Set a “Quit Day”

 Quit Day minus 5

--List reasons for quitting and tell your friends and
+-List reasons for quitting and tell your friends and family about your plans.

-Stop buying cartons of cigarettes.
+-Stop buying cartons of cigarettes.

 Quit Day minus 4

-new ways to relax or things to hold in your hand
+-Pay attention to when and why you smoke.
+Think of new ways to relax or things to hold in your hand instead of a cigarette.

 Quit Day minus 3

--Think of whom to reach out to when you need help and
+-Think of whom to reach out to when you need help and how much money you will be saving by quitting.

 Quit Day minus 2